Reading at Acocks Green Primary School

 Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books.

 Each week children will also have a small group reading practice session.
 These are timetabled for 30 minutes throughout the school, starting from reception.
-Early readers who are having daily phonic sessions from the Little Wandle Letters and Sounds Revised phonics scheme will read books from the scheme for the reading practice session.
+Early readers who are having daily phonic sessions will read books from the The Collins Big Cat scheme for the reading practice session.

 Children will work with other children who are at the same reading/phonic level so teaching can really be focused on their needs.
 Throughout the week, following the reading practice session, children will complete activities based on the text as well as having time to re-read the text during daily ERIC sessions.
 If the reading practice book used is also available on the Collins ‘e’ book library it will also be added to children’s virtual book shelf so that they can enjoy the book at home.